 Video of the Day

-Can dogs hold their breath at all?
+Can dogs hold their breath by choice?

-Do dogs know how to hold their breath underwater?
+Do dogs underwater hold their breath?

+Since many dogs love to swim — and some breeds are actually bred for it — it stands to reason that they would be able to hold their breath underwater.
+Otherwise, they would not be strong swimmers.
 Dogs, like other mammals, have a natural defense built in to help them hold their breath underwater.
-It's called the mammalian diving response and it overrides the mammal's most basic functions, like breathing.
-While the effect is studied the most in large aquatic mammals (like whales and walruses), it's seen in all vertebrates.
+It's called the mammalian diving response, and it overrides the mammal's most basic functions, like breathing.
+While the effect is studied the most in large aquatic mammals such as whales and walruses, it's been observed in all vertebrates.

-Will dogs hold their breath if they're surrounded by smoke?
+Do dogs hold their breath in smoke?